wwymak/udacity-selfdrivingcar-nd/CarND-Traffic-Sign-Classifier-Project/README.md

 Number of epochs: I found that approximately 30-40 epochs on the vgg like architecture yields a good validation accuracy (approx 96-97%), and a test accuracy of ~95%.
 The epoch number is not fixed beforehand.
 Rather, I use the 'early stopping' callback in keras to stop training once 5 epochs has passed without the validation loss going down.
 (The logic behind early stopping is that if you train the network further, the network starts overfitting on the trianing example and the validation loss actually go up again, which means it would not generalise well to test images)

-####3.
-Describe how you trained your model.
-The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+##### Optimizer

 To train the model, the optimizer used was [Adam](https://arxiv.org/pdf/1412.6980.pdf), with an evaluation metric of accuracy.
+The Adam optimisation technique is fairly good for this problem as it is fairly forgiving in terms of hyperparmeter tuning, (as hyperparameters such as learning rate gets tweaked based on how the gradients etc are changing)

-####4.
-Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
-Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
-Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
-Perhaps your solution involved an already well known implementation or architecture.
-In this case, discuss why you think the architecture is suitable for the current problem.
+##### Results

-The final model results were:
+The final results were (using the deeper vgg like network):
 * training set accuracy of 0.98
 * validation set accuracy of 0.97
 * test set accuracy of 0.96